 House of Commons votes

 When a vote is held in the Commons the Speaker calls a division by announcing ‘division, clear the lobbies’.
-MPs then vote on the topic being considered by walking through the Aye or No lobbies where their vote is recorded by clerks.
+MPs then vote on the topic being considered by walking through the Aye or No lobbies where they are counted by the tellers and their names are recorded on pass reader terminals.

 Find House of Commons votesThe most recent four votes in the House of Commons